sebastianduchene/NELSI/README.md

 - Strict clock, where a single rate is assumed for all the branches of a phylogeny, as described by [Zuckerkandl, E. and Pauling, L. (1962)](#references).

-- Local clock, in which there is a fixed number of strict clocks in a phylogenetic tree, so that the rate is constant for some lineages (Hasegawa *et al*.
-1989, Yoder and Yang.
-2000).
+- Local clock, in which there is a fixed number of strict clocks in a phylogenetic tree, so that the rate is constant for some lineages ([Hasegawa *et al*.
+1989](#references), [Yoder and Yang.
+2000](#references)).

-- Autocorrelated models, where rates along a lineage evolve gradually, and therefore display a degree of correlation, such as that described by Thorne *et al*.
-(1998).
+- Autocorrelated models, where rates along a lineage evolve gradually, and therefore display a degree of correlation, such as that described by [Thorne *et al*.
+(1998)](#references).

-- Uncorrelated models, where the rates for each of the branches are independently and identically distributed variables, drawn from a specified probability function, sucha as the uncorrelated lognormal clock (Drummond *et al*.
-2006).
+- Uncorrelated models, where the rates for each of the branches are independently and identically distributed variables, drawn from a specified probability function, sucha as the uncorrelated lognormal clock ([Drummond *et al*.
+2006](#references)).

-- Unconstrained models, where the rates for all branches are independent and drawn from different distributions (Lepage *et al* 2007).
+- Unconstrained models, where the rates for all branches are independent and drawn from different distributions ([Lepage *et al* 2007](#references)).

 With the increasing development of clock models, it is necessary to assess their performance with simulations and analyses of empirical data.
 We present NELSI, an R package to simulate rates of evolution along phylogenetic trees.
-The principle is similar to the program RateEvolver (Ho *et al*.
-2005), but it allows more flexibility and it can be easily combined with popular programs to simulate phylogenetic trees.
+The principle is similar to the program RateEvolver ([Ho *et al*.
+2005](#references)), but it allows more flexibility and it can be easily combined with popular programs to simulate phylogenetic trees.
 In the current version we have implemented some of the most popular methods, but the pacakage is under constant development and we will include more models, as they become available.
-For requests and reporting bugs please contact sebastian.duchene[at]sydney.edu.au
+For requests and reporting bugs please contact sebastian.duchene[at]sydney.edu.au.

 Description
 -----------

 NELSI is implemented in the R programming language, and it is available as a package in [github](https://github.com/sebastianduchene/NELSI/).
-It is compatible with some popular phylogenetic packages in R, such as ape (Paradis *et al*.
-2004) and phangorn (Schliep 2011) making it accessible to users familiar with phylogenetic data in R. The main functions use phylogenetic trees of class phylo, with branch lengths representing units of time.
+It is compatible with some popular phylogenetic packages in R, such as ape ([Paradis *et al*.
+2004](#references)) and phangorn ([Schliep 2011](#references)) making it accessible to users familiar with phylogenetic data in R. The main functions use phylogenetic trees of class phylo, with branch lengths representing units of time.
 Trees estimated in other programs can be imported with ape in NEWICK or NEXUS format.
 Some R packages that simulate phylogenetic trees, such as geiger and TreeSim, also produce trees of class phylo, which can be used directly with NELSI.
 An important requirement of simulating rates of evolution along phylogenetic trees is that the trees should correspond to chronograms, with branch lengths in units of time.

 Tutorial
 ========